usfcs-scholars/start2020/index.md

           <p class="title is-5">Gian Bruno</p>
           <p class="subtitle is-6">Program Manager</p>
           <p>
-            Gian will be helping with the non-academic workshops and with logistics throughout the week.
+            Gian will be helping with the academic workshops and with logistics throughout the week.
           </p>
         </div>
       </div>